How to Use AirPods: Pairing, Controls, Settings and Function

 Change the press-and-hold action on AirPods Pro

 AirPods Pro come with three noise control modes: Active Noise Cancellation, Transparency mode, and Off.
 The AirPods Pro (2nd generation) also have Adaptive Audio, adjusting noise control based on your surroundings.
 You can switch between noise control modes in Control Center or Settings.
+That is useful because AirPods controls and sound features change a bit from one model generation to another.

 1. Put your AirPods Pro in your ears and connect them to your iPhone or iPad.